|

 Upon reaching voting age, children of mixed marriages could choose which state they wanted to belong to.

 As in other institutions of international governance, for example, the General Assembly of the United Nations, each state would have equal power regardless of the size of its population.
-Each nation would thus have sufficient power to protect its interests.
+Each nation would thus have sufficient power to protect its interests but not enough power to dominate the other state.
 Jews would no longer have to worry about demographics.
-They would retain enough power to continue to be a haven for Jews and a place where Jews would never again be at the mercy of a government that chose to discriminate against them.
+They would retain enough power to ensure that Israel remained a haven for Jews and a place where Jews would never again be at the mercy of a government that chose to discriminate against them.
 Some mechanism, such as international arbitration, could be worked out if there were a true deadlock between the two states, but on the crucial issue of human rights (“Never again!”), it can be assumed that international arbitration would decide in favor of human rights.

 Laws could be passed in one of two ways: the two legislatures, which would be of equal size, could meet jointly and pass laws with a majority (or supermajority) vote, or a system could be set up whereby a bill would have to be passed by both legislatures to become law.
 The former is less likely to lead to gridlock.